 Recipe and image from Delish Knowledge.

 Now, most of us maybe think of stuffing as more of a side dish on Thanksgiving, but we’re breaking that stereotype.

 Many stuffing recipes are packed with enough ingredients and protein to be a meal on their own anyway.
-(And let’s be honest – most Thanksgiving dinners actually have three or four or five different entrees!)
+(And let’s be honest – most Thanksgiving dinners actually have three to five different entrees!)